Parts | Plasmid Backbones | BioBrick Prefix and Suffix | Standards | Assembly Standards | Assembly Methods | Shipping

 Choose your method, support the standard

 Choose your method and assemble your parts with a variety of assembly technologies.
-You can use 3A Assembly, synthesis, Gibson, and more.
+You can use 3A Assembly, Type IIS, synthesis, Gibson, and more.

 Restriction Enzyme Assembly

 3A Assembly (which stands for three antibiotic assembly) is a method for assembling two part samples and selecting for correct assemblies through antibiotics.
 3A assembly uses the restriction sites on the prefix and suffix to assemble part samples.
 This new composite part will maintain the same prefix and suffix as its "parents" and contain a scar, where the cut and re-ligated restriction sites were stitched together.